 Be merciful to those who doubt; snatch others from the fire and save them; to others show mercy, mixed with fear—hating even the clothing stained by corrupted flesh.
 (Jude:22-23)

-Like the seasoned veteran encourages the rookie, we can reach out to those who doubt while we wait.
+Like the seasoned veteran encourages the rookie, we can reach out to those who doubt while we wait for the Lord’s return.
 I believe Jude had Zechariah 3:1-10 in mind here.
 It was a vision, one of eight Zechariah had in the same night.
 The Angel of the Lord was there, along with Joshua the High Priest and Satan.
 When Satan began to accuse the High Priest, God said, “The Lord rebuke you Satan.
 The Lord who has chosen Jerusalem rebuke you.
 Is not this man a burning stick snatched from the fire?”

 Joshua was dressed in filthy (literally excrement bespattered) clothing.
 The Angel of the Lord said, “Take off his filthy clothes”, and told Joshua He had taken away his sin.
 Then He had Joshua clothed in rich garments and said he was symbolic of things to come.
 He was referring to the day when the Lord would come to take away the filthy garments of our own righteousness and clothe us in rich garments of His righteousness.

 “I will remove the sin of the people in a single day,” the Angel said, thereby identifying Himself as Jesus.
 It’s an incredible model I call the Gospel in Zechariah, and I think Jude was calling it to our attention for a reason.
 We need to remember what we were before and who we are now.